knhash/knhash.github.io/_posts/2024-04-14-sticky-toffee.md

 > Tasty lava formation

-For the next step we thought we will just drop spoonful of this stickiness on a plate and freeze it.
+For the next step I thought I will just drop spoonful of this stickiness on a plate and freeze it.
 But mother has tiny idli making dish, and she suggested we use it.
 Lovely!
-So we take it off the flame, add a couple spoons into each dimple and stick it in the deep freezer.
+So I take it off the flame, add a couple spoons into each dimple and stick it in the deep freezer.

 | ![Idli Maker]({{site.baseurl}}/media/sticky-toffee/idli-maker.jpg) | ![In Freezer]({{site.baseurl}}/media/sticky-toffee/in-freezer.jpg) |